-The Southeast Conservation Blueprint 2023
+The Southeast Conservation Blueprint 2024

-Southeast Conservation Blueprint Summary for Puerto Rico [THIS PAGE INTENTIONALLY LEFT BLANK]
+[THIS PAGE INTENTIONALLY LEFT BLANK]

 About the Southeast Blueprint

 The Southeast Conservation Blueprint is the primary product of the Southeast Conservation Adaptation Strategy (SECAS).
 It is a living, spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and Caribbean.
 The Blueprint is regularly updated to incorporate new data, partner input, and information about on-the-ground conditions.